Admissions/Registration Procedures

 Additional Seats for Special Programs

 To promote matriculation for students in certain Career Technical Education Programs, additional seats may be reserved for students who have declared their intent to complete a program.
 At this time Pharmacy Technician Program students may declare their intent to complete the program by returning a declaration form to the Admissions and Records Office.
-Pharmacy Technician Program students who return this form at least five (5) business days prior to the start of registration will be eligible for additional seats during registration in the following classes: PTEC 110 Pharmaceutical Mathematics and PTEC 125 Human Relations for Healthcare Workers
+Pharmacy Technician Program students who return this form at least five (5) business days prior to the start of registration will be eligible for additional seats during registration in the following classes: PTEC 110 Pharmaceutical Mathematics and PTEC 125 Human Relations for Healthcare Workers.

 Book Information

-NOCCCD bookstores offer textbooks and supplies are available for purchase, in addition to supplemental educational materials and supplies.
+NOCCCD bookstores offer textbooks and supplies which are available for purchase, in addition to supplemental educational materials and supplies.
 Books and supplies can be purchased at the following bookstores:

 Cypress College Bookstore